Sochon Foundation Scholarship

 The Sochon Foundation has generously provided SOAS with scholarships for students undertaking a full-time post-graduate programmes in Korean Studies.

 Each award covers up to £6,000 towards tuition fees for Overseas students and up to £3,000 towards tuition fees for Home students.
-There are up to four scholarships available for 2025/26.
+There are up to four scholarships available for 2026/27.
 The scholarship is for one year only and will be applied in the first year of study if the programme is longer than 1 year.
-The Sochon Foundation Scholarship may be held in conjunction with other scholarships.
-However, please be aware that all secured financial support must be declared in your application.

 Eligible programmes

-* 90 credits (including 60 credit dissertation and 30 non-language credits) should be in Korea-related subjects.
+- MA History of Art and Archaeology of East Asia and Intensive Language (Korean) – 90 credits (including 60 credit dissertation and 30 non-language credits) should be in Korea-related subjects.

-** 75 credits (including 60 credit dissertation) should be in Korean art history.
+- MA History of Art and Archaeology (Korean) – 75 credits (including 60 credit dissertation) should be in Korean art history.

-*** 90 credits (including 60 credit dissertation and 30 non-language credits) should be in Korea-related subjects.
+- MA History and Intensive Language (Korean) – 90 credits (including 60 credit dissertation and 30 non-language credits) should be in Korea-related subjects.

 Candidate criteria

-• Applicants will need to demonstrate financial need in their application.
+- Demonstrate financial need in their application.

-• Applicants must meet the English language condition of their offer of admission to study at SOAS, if applicable.
+- Meet the English language condition of their offer of admission to study at SOAS, if applicable.
 If your offer is conditional on English, please arrange your English test and ensure you meet the English requirements as soon as possible.

 Candidate assessment

-• Candidates will be assessed based on their academic merit, financial need, work experience and personal statement by a Selection Panel.
+Candidates will be assessed based on their academic merit, financial need, work experience and personal statement by a Selection Panel.

-• The assessment of your application will be based on the information provided in your scholarship application and in your online application for admission.
+The assessment of your application will be based on the information provided in your scholarship application and in your online application for admission.
 The panel will review details such as degree results, personal statement and other relevant information.

-• You must submit a complete application of your programme as soon as possible and then submit an application for this scholarship in order to be considered.
-Please note that complete applications for admissions can take up to 4 weeks to be considered by the Department, although this duration can vary depending on the time of the year.
+You must submit a complete application of your programme as soon as possible and then submit an application for this scholarship in order to be considered.
+Please note that complete applications for admissions can take up to 4 weeks to be considered by the department, although this duration can vary depending on the time of the year.
 You should be prepared to wait up to 6 weeks in busy periods.

-• You will need to have an unconditional offer for your programme by the time the Scholarship Panel meet.
+You will need to have an unconditional offer for your programme by the time the Scholarship Panel meet.
+Late or incomplete applications will not be considered.

 Notification of results

-The scholarship shortlisting and awarding period is expected to be completed by the end of May at the earliest.
+The scholarship shortlisting and awarding period is expected to be completed by the end of July at the earliest.
 Successful candidates will be contacted first, and once all awards have been allocated, unsuccessful candidates will be notified.

-Should no suitable candidates be nominated by the panel, this award will reopen for applications in April 2025.
 Please check this webpage for updates during this period to confirm whether the award is open for applications or contact the Scholarships Team at scholarships@soas.ac.uk.